ESPHome will support the Wi-Fi enabled Raspberry Pi Pico W

 Raspberry Pi stands for great support

 The second reason is again not directly related to hardware: support.
 Raspberry Pis, including the Pico and Pico W, are very well documented and supported.
 Let's not forget that there was no information on the ESP8266 written in English, when it was first discovered by the maker community.
-Because the Raspberry Pi Foundation aimed their product at those getting into computer science from the get go, everything has since then been flawlessly documented.
+Because the Raspberry Pi Foundation aimed their product at those getting into computer science from the get-go, everything has since then been flawlessly documented.

 Finally, there are also reasons related to hardware that favour the Raspberry Pi Pico W. Both the ESP32 and ESP8266 use Xtensa CPUs, while the RP2040 in the Raspberry Pi Pico W uses ARM Cortex-M0+ cores.
 Due to ARM's popularity, it has increased compiler and tooling support.
 Users also report that the Pico SDK is much nicer to use than those of the ESP32 and ESP8266.
 ESPHome Users won't necessarily notice this, but it should make work easier for its developers easier.